 Theoretically, pathway structure concepts are well accepted, however operationalizing them into an applied application can be a challenge.
-Badgr's implementation of pathway structure is based on a hierarchical organized set of elements.
-Completion of each micro-element can be thought of as the steps that form a pathway to the parent objective(s).
+Badgr's implementation of pathway structure is based on a hierarchical organized set of steps.
+Completion of each micro-step can be thought of as the pieces that form a pathway to the parent objective(s).

 Image created by Concentric Sky, 2016